Repository Management with Nexus

 In order to keep the heap usage in check it is recommended that you schedule an "optimize indexes" task to run weekly.
 An number of other maintenance tasks should also be scheduled for production deployments.

 Setting up scheduled tasks adapted to your usage of Nexus is an important first step when setting up a Nexus instance.
 Go through the list of task types and consider your usage patterns of Nexus.
-Also update your scheduled tasks when changing e.g. from not deploying SNAPSHOTS to running deployments of a CI server or when introducing usage of user tokens with a strict LDAP password change policy.
+Also update your scheduled tasks when changing your usage.
+E.g. if you start to regularly deploy SNAPSHOTS by introducing continuous integration server builds with deployment.